Stewart Butterfield Sells 2,500 Shares of Slack (NYSE:WORK) Stock

-Slack (NYSE:WORK) CEO Stewart Butterfield sold 2,500 shares of the stock in a transaction that occurred on Monday, December 16th.
-The shares were sold at an average price of $21.51, for a total transaction of $53,775.00.
-Following the sale, the chief executive officer now directly owns 165,947 shares of the company’s stock, valued at approximately $3,569,519.97.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Slack (NYSE:WORK) CEO Stewart Butterfield sold 2,500 shares of Slack stock in a transaction that occurred on Wednesday, December 18th.
+The shares were sold at an average price of $21.11, for a total value of $52,775.00.
+Following the completion of the transaction, the chief executive officer now owns 161,147 shares of the company’s stock, valued at $3,401,813.17.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Stewart Butterfield also recently made the following trade(s):